Inyourdreams12/E-Commerce_Year_to_Date_Visual_Analyst/README.md

 Tabeau Dashboard: <a href="https://public.tableau.com/app/profile/lucian6345/viz/E-CommerceYear-to-DateSales/Dashboard1?publish=yes" target="_blank">E-Commerce YTD Sales Analyst</a>

-The E-commerce YTD analyst has analyzed the company's market share by sales, broken down by region.
+The company's market share by sales, broken down by region.
 According to the data, the Pacific Asian market accounted for 8.32% of sales, while Latin America was the largest market with 45.86% of sales, followed by Europe with 43.37%, Africa with 2.25%, and USCA with only 0.21% of sales.

 The results suggest that the company has a significant presence in Latin America and Europe, with a smaller but still noteworthy presence in the Pacific Asian and African markets.
 However, the USCA market appears to be an area for potential improvement, as the company has a relatively low market share in this region.